Health insurance for international students in The Netherlands

 If you need these types of healthcare you may refer to private supplemental insurance packages.

-International students with a Dutch health insurance are usually eligible for a financial benefit/allowance (called ‘zorgtoeslag’ in Dutch) that can go up to 88 euros a month.
+International students with a Dutch health insurance are usually eligible for a healthcare allowance (called ‘zorgtoeslag’ in Dutch) that can go up to 88 euros a month.
 This is amount is provided to help lower income groups pay their healthcare expenses, such as the health insurance premium and the mandatory excess (385 euro).
 There are several requirements to be met in order to be eligible:

 - You are 18 years or older